Staff & Board of Directors

 Brian Cole - IFSA/FWQ Freeride Coordinator - Americas Region

-Brian hails from the ‘burbs of Denver, Colorado.
-He was a strikingly beautiful child with strong, healthy knees and ample free time in the winter months.
-In high school, he discovered the lure of competitive Freeride.
-His beautiful skin became weathered the by harsh Colorado winds and his knees were weakened by hardpack, but he couldn’t have been happier.
-His life in the mountains dashed his dreams of becoming a professional model/actor and instead he turned to his passion for the Freeride community.
-Brian now spends his time working for the IFSA because he likes providing skiers with the opportunity to challenge themselves, have wild experiences, and support a community filled with wonderful people.
+Brian hails from the suburbs of Denver, Colorado.
+He was a strikingly beautiful child with strong, healthy knees and plenty of free time in the winter.
+After he discovered Freeride, his beautiful skin became weathered by the harsh Colorado winds and his knees were weakened by hardpack, but he couldn’t have been happier.
+Although his dreams of becoming a professional model/actor were dashed, he was greatful to have the Freeride family's support regardless.
+Brian now spends his time working for the IFSA because he likes providing freeriders with the opportunity to challenge themselves, have wild experiences, and come together to celebrate the sport and the people that we all love.